senaite/senaite.jsonapi/docs/crud.rst

 - `path` parameter, as the physical path to the object, or
 - `uid` parameter, as the UID of the object

-Alternatively, you can use `id` and `path` parameters with the values from the parent container as well.
+Alternatively, you can use `id` and `parent_path` parameters with the values from the parent container as well.

 Example
 .......